 3. He's Kind of a Genius

 Kris Kristofferson attended Pomona College for his undergraduate studies where he graduated summa cum laude with a Bachelor of Arts in literature.
 In his junior year, he was elected to Phi Beta Kappa and, after graduation, Kristofferson earned a Rhodes Scholarship to Oxford University, where he studied at Merton College.
+So, his genius goes well beyond his songwriting acumen.

 4. He Was an Awesome Rugby Player